• Skip to primary navigation

 Disasters in Pattaya

 Pattaya’s meteoric rise has gone unchecked but not without incident.
-Disasters of varying extent have blighted the reputation of the city in recent years, disasters which could well have been avoided.
+Disasters of varying extents have blighted the reputation of Pattaya City in recent years, disasters which could easily have been avoided.

-May 8th 2006: 8 people were killed in a fire at Route 999 Nightclub.
-As in the Royal Jomtien Resort Hotel fire, locked fire exits were again to blame, trapping all 8 inside with no route of escape.
-Reports suggest the fire started before the night club opened, and that all the people who died were staff.
+On the 8th of May, 20006 8 people were killed in a fire at Route 999 Nightclub.
+As in the Royal Jomtien Resort Hotel fire, locked fire exits were again to blame, trapping all 8 inside without a route of escape.
+Reports suggest the fire started before the nightclub opened, and that all the people who died were staff.

-Although all these Pattaya disasters were initially caused by accidents or human error, it seems they reached disastrous proportions for the sake of profit.
+Although all these Pattaya disasters were initially caused by accidents or human error, it appears that they reached disastrous proportions due to measures taken to maximize profit.
 A desire to be prosperous ultimately led to a flouting of regulations and standards, which had they been in effect might have resulted in these 3 disasters being mere incidents rather than the disasters they unfortunately were.

 Related Posts: